 Paragraph 4.
 The type (fiction, animation, documentary, etc.) of the short films presented is open.
 As for the theme, this should be in relation to that of the current edition of the Printemps carougeois.

 Paragraph 5.
 The works submitted should contain a title and credits, and be maximum 3 minutes long (title and credits included).

 Paragraph 6.
-The films must be filmed on a smartphone.
+The films can be filmed with any type of cameras.
 All post-production processing and insets (in-pictures) are permitted.

 Paragraph 7.
-The same author-producer may present several short films in the competition.
+The same author-producer or group of author-producers may present several short films in the competition.
 In this case, a separate submission form must be completed for each short film, each containing a download link for the film submitted.

 Paragraph 8.
 French subtitles are compulsory for short films in a foreign language.